PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-07 18:33:09
+Last updated: 2024-04-07 18:34:24
-Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky
+Random Quote: If you don’t know who I am, then maybe your best course would be to tread lightly. - Walter White